microsoft/qsharp/katas/content/random_numbers/index.md

 @[exercise]({
     "id": "random_numbers__random_bit",
     "title": "Generate a Single Random Bit",
-    "descriptionPath": "./random_bit/index.md",
-    "placeholderSourcePath": "./random_bit/placeholder.qs",
-    "solutionPath": "./random_bit/solution.md",
+    "path": "./random_bit/",
-    "codePaths": [
+    "qsDependencies": [
-        "./random_bit/verification.qs",
         "../KatasLibrary.qs",
-        "./common.qs"
+        "./Common.qs"
     ]
 })

 @[exercise]({
     "id": "random_numbers__random_two_bits",
     "title": "Generate a Random Two-Bit Number",
-    "descriptionPath": "./random_two_bits/index.md",
-    "placeholderSourcePath": "./random_two_bits/placeholder.qs",
-    "solutionPath": "./random_two_bits/solution.md",
+    "path": "./random_two_bits/",
-    "codePaths": [
+    "qsDependencies": [
-        "./random_two_bits/verification.qs",
         "../KatasLibrary.qs",
-        "./common.qs"
+        "./Common.qs"
     ]
 })

 @[exercise]({
     "id": "random_numbers__random_n_bits",
-    "title": "Generate a Number of Arbitrary Size", "descriptionPath": "./random_n_bits/index.md",
+    "title": "Generate a Number of Arbitrary Size", "path": "./random_n_bits/",
-    "placeholderSourcePath": "./random_n_bits/placeholder.qs",
-    "solutionPath": "./random_n_bits/solution.md",
-    "codePaths": [
+    "qsDependencies": [
-        "./random_n_bits/verification.qs",
         "../KatasLibrary.qs",
-        "./common.qs"
+        "./Common.qs"
     ]
 })

 @[exercise]({
     "id": "random_numbers__weighted_random_bit",
     "title": "Generate a Weighted Bit",
-    "descriptionPath": "./weighted_random_bit/index.md",
-    "placeholderSourcePath": "./weighted_random_bit/placeholder.qs",
-    "solutionPath": "./weighted_random_bit/solution.md",
+    "path": "./weighted_random_bit/",
-    "codePaths": [
+    "qsDependencies": [
-        "./weighted_random_bit/verification.qs",
         "../KatasLibrary.qs",
-        "./common.qs"
+        "./Common.qs"
     ]
 })

 @[exercise]({
     "id": "random_numbers__random_number",
-    "title": "Generate a Random Number Between Min and Max", "descriptionPath": "./random_number/index.md",
+    "title": "Generate a Random Number Between Min and Max", "path": "./random_number/",
-    "placeholderSourcePath": "./random_number/placeholder.qs",
-    "solutionPath": "./random_number/solution.md",
-    "codePaths": [
+    "qsDependencies": [
-        "./random_number/verification.qs",
         "../KatasLibrary.qs",
-        "./common.qs"
+        "./Common.qs"
     ]
 })

 @[section]({"id": "random_numbers__whats_next", "title": "What's Next?"})

 Congratulations!
 In this kata you have created a random number generator.
 Here are a few key concepts to keep in mind:

-* This code will generate truly random numbers when executed on a true quantum computer.
+- This code will generate truly random numbers when executed on a true quantum computer.
 Random numbers obtained when executing on a simulator are only as good as the source of randomness used by the simulator.
-* You can generate a random bit by applying a Hadamard gate to a state $\ket{0}$, and then measuring the resulting qubit in the computational basis.
+- You can generate a random bit by applying a Hadamard gate to a state $\ket{0}$, and then measuring the resulting qubit in the computational basis.
-* The Q# <a href="https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.math.bitsizei" target="_blank">BitSizeI function</a> returns the number of bits needed to write an integer in binary.
+- The Q# <a href="https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.math.bitsizei" target="_blank">BitSizeI function</a> returns the number of bits needed to write an integer in binary.

 **Next Steps**

 We hope you enjoyed this kata on quantum random number generation!
 If you're looking to learn more about quantum computing and Q#, here are some suggestions:

-* To learn about superposition, interference and entanglement by using Q#, you can check the <a href="https://learn.microsoft.com/en-us/training/modules/qsharp-explore-key-concepts-quantum-computing/" target="_blank">Microsoft Learn module "Explore the key concepts of quantum computing by using Q#"</a>.
+- To learn about superposition, interference and entanglement by using Q#, you can check the <a href="https://learn.microsoft.com/en-us/training/modules/qsharp-explore-key-concepts-quantum-computing/" target="_blank">Microsoft Learn module "Explore the key concepts of quantum computing by using Q#"</a>.
-* For another look at quantum random number generation, you can check out the <a href="https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction" target="_blank">Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"</a>.
+- For another look at quantum random number generation, you can check out the <a href="https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction" target="_blank">Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"</a>.